Irish War of Independence: Detention

 Ballykinlar internment camp was the first mass internment camp in Ireland during the Irish War of Independence holding almost 2,000 men.
 Ballykinlar gained a reputation for brutality: three prisoners were shot dead and five died from maltreatment.

 At HM Prison Crumlin Road in Belfast, Cork County Gaol (see 1920 Cork hunger strike) and Mountjoy jail in Dublin some of the political prisoners went on hunger strike.
-In 1920 two Irish republicans died as a result of hunger strikes - Michael Fitzgerald d.
+In 1920 two Irish republicans died as a result of hunger strikes—Michael Fitzgerald d.
 17 October 1920 and Joe Murphy d.
 25 October 1920.

-Conditions during internment were not always good - during the 1920s, the vessel HMS Argenta was moored in Belfast Lough and used as a prison ship for the holding of Irish Republicans by the British government after Bloody Sunday.
+Conditions during internment were not always good—during the 1920s, the vessel HMS Argenta was moored in Belfast Lough and used as a prison ship for the holding of Irish republicans by the British government after Bloody Sunday.
 Cloistered below decks in cages which held 50 internees, the prisoners were forced to use broken toilets which overflowed frequently into their communal area.
 Deprived of tables, the already weakened men ate off the floor, frequently succumbing to disease and illness as a result.
 There were several hunger strikes on the Argenta, including a major strike involving upwards of 150 men in the winter of 1923.

 Killing of alleged spies

-In recent decades, attention has been drawn to the IRA's shooting of civilian informers in the south.
+In recent decades, attention has been drawn to the IRA's killing of civilians in the south, who they alleged were informers.
 Several historians, notably Peter Hart have alleged that those killed in this manner were often simply considered "enemies" rather than being proven informers.
 Especially vulnerable, it is argued, were Protestants, ex-soldiers and tramps.
 "It was not merely (or even mainly) a matter of espionage, spies and spy hunters, it was a civil war between and within communities".
-Particularly controversial in this regard has been the Dunmanway killings of April 1922, when ten Protestants were killed and three disappeared over two nights.
-Hart's contentions have been challenged by a number of historians, notably Niall Meehan and Meda Ryan.
+The notion that sectarianism was a factor in a majority of killings has been criticised, with opposing historians contending that Protestant victims were killed for their resistance to republican goals rather than their religious beliefs.

+Victims' bodies were often disfigured and left with notes that alleged espionage, claimed responsibility and/or discouraged similar deception.
+Their hair forcefully removed, women were more often disfigured than killed, instead marked as supposed traitors.